 The Great Giver, the One who constantly bestows

 Wahhaab comes from the root waw-haa-baa, which points to three main meanings.
-The first meaning is to give for no compensation, to donate, to offer as a present, or to bestow and the second is to grant or endow.
+The first meaning is to give for no compensation, to offer as a present, or to bestow and the second is to grant or endow.
 The third main meaning is to cause something to be.